 Juliet Club is located in the heart of Verona historic center, on the ground floor of a pretty courtyard close to the Church of Sant’Anastasia.
 It’s easy to miss because it’s in a tiny alley with no big signs, so make sure you have a map with you.

 Also, don’t expect to see the same spaces depicted in the movie.
-There’s only one room and no trattoria next door, but the moment you step inside, you are surrounded by magic.
+There are only one room and no trattoria next door, but the moment you step inside, you are surrounded by magic.

 Letters from every corner of the world are piled everywhere and there’s an old cupboard that holds boxes of letters already sorted by language.
 Juliet’s secretaries sit at the big table at the center of the room armed with pen and paper, and the back wall is lined with rows of boxes where each letter is kept once it gets answered… a unique archive of love stories!